 Salt – Festival of the sea and Environment

-The Salt Festival has been running in Folkestone for 4 years.
+The Salt Festival has been running in Folkestone since 2015.
 It’s a celebration of the sea and the environment we live in.
 It’s also an opportunity for people to discuss how we treat our coastal space, and what responsibilities we need to assume in order to help the environment survive for future generations.
 It’s a tactile, hands-on festival that encompasses the arts, comedy, creativity and community.
 The festival is co-curated by Creative Folkestone, Go To The Pine and The Folkestone Fringe.
 Olivia Franklin from Folkestone Fringe spoke to Folkelife about the festival.

 activism in folkestone